Read this post to learn more about the odd creatures above • Visit my website for more about me and my books

 water

-Secure a funnel onto the neck of a balloon.
+Instructions Secure a funnel onto the neck of a balloon.
 Pour ~1 Tbsp of sugar, ~1 tsp of yeast and ~2 Tbsp water into the balloon.
 Tie the balloon and observe it over the course of several hours.
-What happens?

 What's Happening?